masogit/amb-doc/docs/start/installation.md

 ### Installation of AM Browser Service for the first time:

 1. Unzip files.
-Unzip am-browser-0.1.xxxx.zip to a folder, for example, am-browser.
+Unzip `am-browser-0.1.xxxx.zip` to a folder, for example, am-browser.
 1. Configure the server settings.
-Duplicate the am-browser-config.properties.default file and rename the copy as am-browser-config.properties.
-In the am-browser-config.properties file, make sure the port (8080 by default) is set correctly and not occupied by other running processes.
+Duplicate the `am-browser-config.properties.default` file and rename the copy as `am-browser-config.properties`.
+In the `am-browser-config.properties` file, make sure the port (`8080` by default) is set correctly and not occupied by other running processes.
 1. Windows service registration
     - Register: Run `0_registerService.bat` with Administrator rights, and a service named `HPE am-browser-service` is created.
     - Unregister service.
 Run `3_unregisterService.bat` with Administrator rights to unregister the service.